-The Bard of Aylesbury is an exciting new role created by Unbound in partnership with Aylesbury Town Council.
+The Bard of Aylesbury is a role created and curated by Unbound, in partnership with Aylesbury Town Council.

 A bard is a storyteller who represents the creativity and culture of the place after which they’re named.
 They're recognised as an historical public figure who attends events and special occasions in the town – somewhere between a town crier, a poet Laurette, and a court jester!